Community Outreach Framework

 GUEST SPEAKER SERIES

-Further details can be found under News on this website.
+Further details on recent guest speakers can be found under News on this website.

 ADVOCACY

-Early in 2022, members of the CCSAC board and Food Centre Management Committee joined representatives from volunteer organizations, academics, community leaders and people with lived experience of low income from across Canada in virtual meetings to discuss ways to achieve further success in reducing poverty in Canada.
-The consultations were initiated by the National Advisory Council on Poverty (the Council).
+Members of the CCSAC board and Food Centre Management Committee joined representatives from volunteer organizations, academics, community leaders and people with lived experience of low income from across Canada in virtual meetings to discuss ways to achieve further success in reducing poverty in Canada.
+The consultations were initiated by the National Advisory Council on Poverty (the Council) and culminated in the release of its Report on Poverty in 2023.

 A Voice For the City’s Vulnerable

-CCSAC continues to urge the City of Ottawa to make adequate provision for vulnerable populations living in the central part of the city, especially during the pandemic-related lockdown when so many public buildings and private businesses have limited access.
-In particular, we noted the lack of accessible hygiene facilities and the need for respite and cooling centres during heat waves and warm accommodation during severe cold spells.
+CCSAC continues to urge the City of Ottawa to make adequate provision for vulnerable populations living in the central part of the city.
+In particular, we have noted the lack of accessible hygiene facilities and the need for respite and cooling centres during heat waves and warm accommodation during severe cold spells.

 Downtown Food Centres Lose Municipal Funding